parthvyas7/parthvyas7.github.io/README.md

 # Personal Portfolio

 This is my Portfolio page.
-It showcases my skills, projects, and contact information in a clean and minimalist design.
+It showcases my skills, projects, and social media handles in a clean fashion.

 ## Usage/Examples